Robert Hormats

 Robert David "Bob" Hormats (born April 13, 1943, in Baltimore, Maryland) is Vice Chairman of Kissinger Associates.

+Early life and education

+Hormats graduated from the high school Baltimore City College in 1961.

+Graduated from Tufts University, he received a Bachelor of Arts degree (with a concentration in economics and political science) in 1965, a Master of Arts in Law and Diplomacy in 1966, and a Doctor of Philosophy degree in international economics in 1970.

+Career

-Immediately prior he served as Under Secretary of State for Economic Growth, Energy, and the Environment (at the time, entitled Under Secretary of State for Economic, Business, and Agricultural Affairs) from 2009 to 2013.
+Prior he served as Under Secretary of State for Economic Growth, Energy, and the Environment (at the time, entitled Under Secretary of State for Economic, Business, and Agricultural Affairs) from 2009 to 2013.
 Hormats was formerly Vice Chairman of Goldman Sachs (International), which he joined in 1982.
 He served as Senior Deputy Assistant Secretary, from 1977 to 1979, and Assistant Secretary of State, from 1981 to 1982, at the Bureau of Economic and Business Affairs (formerly Bureau of Economic, Energy, and Business Affairs).

-He was Ambassador and Deputy U.S. Trade Representative from 1979 to 1981.
+He was Ambassador and Deputy United States Trade Representative from 1979 to 1981.
 He served as a senior staff member for International Economic Affairs on the United States National Security Council from 1969 to 1977, where he was senior economic adviser to Henry Kissinger, General Brent Scowcroft and Zbigniew Brzezinski.
 He helped to manage the Nixon administration's opening of diplomatic relations with China's communist government.
 He was a recipient of the French Legion of Honor in 1982 and the Arthur S. Flemming Award in 1974.

 Hormats has been a visiting lecturer at Princeton University and served on the Board of Visitors of the Fletcher School of Law and Diplomacy at Tufts University and the Dean’s Council of the John F. Kennedy School of Government at Harvard University.